Ian Krol: Minnesota Twins

-Second Stint with Detroit Tigers
+Detroit Tigers (second stint)

-On December 14, 2020, Krol signed a minor-league contract with the Detroit Tigers with an invitation to spring training.
+On December 14, 2020, Krol signed a minor league contract with the Detroit Tigers with an invitation to spring training.
 He was assigned to the Triple-A Toledo Mud Hens to begin the 2021 season.
 In 17 games with Toledo, Krol logged a 2.42 ERA with 26 strikeouts.
 On July 7, 2021, Krol was selected to the major league roster.
 In 5 appearances for the Tigers, Krol posted a 3.86 ERA with 4 strikeouts.
 On July 27, Krol was designated for assignment by the Tigers.
 Krol cleared waivers and was outrighted to the Mud Hens two days later.
-On July 30, 2021, Krol's contract was again purchased from Toledo after the trade of Daniel Norris.
+On July 30, Krol's contract was again purchased from Toledo after the trade of Daniel Norris.
 In another 7 appearances for Detroit, Krol recorded a 5.87 ERA with 6 strikeouts.
 On August 27, Krol was designated for assignment once again, as the Tigers activated José Ureña from the injured list.
 On August 30, Krol cleared waivers and was assigned outright to Triple-A Toledo.
 On September 11, Krol was re-selected to the active roster.
 On November 5, Krol was outrighted off of the 40-man roster and elected free agency.

 San Diego Padres

-On March 18, 2022, Krol signed a minor league contract with the San Diego Padres, which includes an invitation to spring training.
-He was released on June 16, 2022.
+On March 18, 2022, Krol signed a minor league contract with the San Diego Padres, which included an invitation to spring training.
+In 24 appearances for the Triple-A El Paso Chihuahuas, he struggled to a 7.46 ERA with 33 strikeouts and two saves across 25 1/3 innings pitched.
+Krol was released by the Padres organization on June 16.

 Yomiuri Giants

 On July 19, 2022, Krol signed with the Yomiuri Giants of Nippon Professional Baseball.
-Krol made 21 appearances for the main team down the stretch, pitching to a 1-1 record and 3.86 ERA with 15 strikeouts in 21.0 innings of work.
-He became a free agent following the 2022 season.
+Krol made 21 appearances for the main team down the stretch, pitching to a 1–1 record and 3.86 ERA with 15 strikeouts in 21 innings of work.
+He became a free agent following the season.

 Tecolotes de los Dos Laredos

 On March 6, 2023, Krol signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 2023, he appeared in 41 games, going 0–5 with a 4.19 ERA, 32 strikeouts, and 10 saves across 38 2/3 innings pitched.

+In 2024, Krol appeared in 18 games, going 1–0 with a 2.12 ERA and 18 strikeouts across 17 innings of work.

+Saraperos de Saltillo

+On June 20, 2024, Krol was traded to the Saraperos de Saltillo in exchange for Marcos Garibay.
+In 16 appearances for Saltillo, he struggled to a 1–3 record and 9.00 ERA with 10 strikeouts and 4 saves across 15 innings pitched.

+Diablos Rojos del México

+On March 3, 2025, Krol was traded to the Diablos Rojos del México of the Mexican League.
+In seven appearances (one start) for the Diablos, Krol logged a 2-1 record and 4.50 ERA with 10 strikeouts over 12 innings of work.